wentallout/cult-hunter/README.md

 - Cult Hunter is a stylish, hack n slash game with rogue-like features
 - There are 2 main activities: `INVESTIGATE` and `RAID`
 - In `INVESTIGATE`: Players will go through the city, looking for clues, talking to people, finding information about hidden cults.
-- In `RAID`: Players will go into a big tall building (for example like: https://en.wikipedia.org/wiki/Church_of_Scientology), clearing all enemies to get to the next floor.
+- In `RAID`: Players will go into a big building (for example like: https://en.wikipedia.org/wiki/Church_of_Scientology), clearing all enemies to get to the next floor.
 After clearing a floor they will receive a buff (charm) to get stronger.
 - Some enemies are tanky and may require long combos.
 They will enter a `STAGGER` stage and you have to land a `FINISHER` on them
 - Roguelike: players receive temporary charms after they clear a stage/floor.
 These `CHARM` will disappear after the stage is over but they're very powerful and will help players survive the brutal difficulty.
 - Loot: enemies will drop weapons that you can pickup and enhance/modify with runes